-The Agricultural Animal Health Program (AAHP) bridges two colleges: The College of Veterinary Medicine and the College of Agricultural, Human and Natural Resource Sciences.
+The Agricultural Animal Health Program (AAHP) bridges existing segments of two Colleges, Veterinary Medicine and Agriculture Human and Natural Resource Sciences.
 Research efforts of the AAHP are designed to consolidate disease control efforts on behalf of the agricultural animal industries in the State of Washington.
-This program has the unifying purpose of responding to diseases and disease agents that threaten the wellbeing of food animals and the safety of food animal products through comprehensive control efforts extending from the field to the basic research laboratory.
+This program has the unifying purpose of responding to diseases and disease agents that threaten the well-being of food animals and the safety of food animal products through comprehensive control efforts extending from the field to the basic research laboratory.
 It is a multidisciplinary program with expertise in individual animal and population medicine, field epidemiology, laboratory diagnostics, and research.
 Unification of purpose and consolidation of efforts focuses disease control on priorities identified by the veterinary medical and animal production communities, enhances utilization of existing resources, and promotes expansion of targeted programs.
-Through the integrated efforts of component units, the AAHP strives to provide enhanced infrastructure for recognition of emergent animal and public health problems; response to disease outbreaks; industry access to disease control methods and research results; international marketability and economic return to producers; and provision of a wholesome and safe food supply.
+Through the integrated efforts of component units, the AAHP strives to provide enhanced infrastructure for: recognition of emergent animal and public health problems; response to disease outbreaks; industry access to disease control methods and research results; international marketability and economic return to producers; and provision of a wholesome and safe food supply.